 You can utilize mixed media on your stone by gluing on material, magazine cut-outs, and sequins.
 You can even stick on some stickers!

 What should I draw or paint on my stone?

 The possibilities are limitless!
 Animals are popular, such as cats, owls, fish, birds, ladybugs, butterflies and dragonflies, turtles, caterpillars, frogs, flowers, and suns.
-There are also holiday designs such as snowmen and pumpkins, hearts for Valentine's Day, or why not turn an egg-shaped stone into a pretty decorated egg, for Easter?
+There are also holiday designs such as snowmen and pumpkins, and hearts for Valentine's Day, or why not turn an egg-shaped stone into a pretty decorated egg for Easter?

 Here's an idea for Valentine's Day: Make that special someone a pet rock with a heart painted on the side and a Valentine that says, "YOU ROCK!"

-Most importantly, have fun!!
-This is art so remember there are no limits to what you can do.
+Most importantly, have fun!
+This is art, so remember there are no limits to what you can do.
 Get out there and create!